vegaprotocol/specs/specs/0000-asset-framework.md

 Once a deposit is complete and the appropriate events/transaction information is available on the respective chain, the transaction is recognized by the Vega Event Queue and packaged as an event.
 This event is submitted to Vega consensus, which will verify the event contents against a trusted node of the appropriate blockchain.
 A consequence of the transaction being verified is the Vega public key submitted in the transaction will be credited with the deposited asset in their Vega account.

 ## Asset Withdrawal Process
 Once a user decides they would like to remove their assets from the Vega network, they will submit a withdrawal request via the Vega website or API.
-This request, if valid, will be approved and an order will be put through Vega consensus.
+This request, if valid, will be approved and assigned en expiry.
+This order will then be put through Vega consensus.
 After the order is made and saved to chain, the validators will sign the multi-signature withdrawal order and the aggregate of these will be made available to the user to submit to the approprite blockchain/asset management API.

 ### Withdrawal Request
 [API REFERENCE]